dougg3/mac-rom-simm-programmer/README.md

 # Description

 This project is a bootloader and firmware for a Macintosh ROM SIMM programmer, along with control software for Mac OS X, Windows, and Linux.
-The ROM SIMM is compatible with the SE/30, all II-series Macs with a 64-pin SIMM socket (should include the IIx, IIcx, IIci, IIfx, and IIsi), and the Quadra 700.
+The ROM SIMM is compatible with the SE/30, IIx, IIcx, IIci, IIfx, and IIsi.

 This particular repository contains the main firmware that runs on the programmer board.
 There are two variants of the firmware that are built from this source code: